Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Experiments

-We evaluate the generation of multiple hypotheses for sequences of different lengths (16, 64 and 128 frames) using the H36M dataset (\cref{tab:motion_h36m}).
+\paragraph{Motion estimation on H36M} We evaluate the generation of multiple hypotheses for sequences of different lengths (16, 64 and 128 frames) using the H36M dataset (\cref{tab:motion_h36m} -- CPN keypoints; \cref{tab:motion_h36m_gt} -- GT keypoints).
 We use $T = 10$, $S = 2$, $\lambda = 30$.
 We show examples of the best hypotheses from Platypose in \figref{fig:samples}.
 Additional examples can be found in the supplementary materials.
 Our baseline model, MotionBERT, reveals that merely adding Gaussian noise to a solid mean estimate is not adequate for achieving high-quality, temporally-consistent, multi-hypothesis sequence estimates.
 We demonstrate that Platypose surpasses MotionBERT in terms of minMPJPE and PA-MPJPE, while also significantly outperforming MotionBERT in MPJVE.
 The baseline shows lower ECE, which is expected as the variance was explicitly trained for uncertainty quantification.
-In summary, Platypose offers the best of both worlds: superior MPJVE and a low minMPJPE.
+In \cref{tab:motion_h36m_gt} we compare Platypose to ZeDO \cite{Jiang2023-aw}.
+Firstly, we compare the \textit{frame-by-frame} generation case -- each frame is generated independently and the best hypothesis for each frame is selected -- and the \textit{sequence} generation case -- where the whole sequence is generated.
+In this case the single-frame ZeDO performs well on the single frame statistics, however, as expected, performs very poorly when evaluated as a sequence.
+This shows that Platypose is capable of generating consistent sequences and the use of a motion prior is necessary.